-1. No pushing, shoving.
-Keep hands and feet to yourself.

-- 2. Food, candy, and drinks must stay in the cafeteria and should not be taken outside - 3.
+- 1. No pushing, shoving or physical contact.
+Keep hands and feet to yourself. - 2.
+Food, candy, and drinks must stay in the cafeteria and should not be taken outside - 3.
 Students must stay on blacktop or designated area. - 4.
-All students should be visible to staff at all times. - 5.
-Students should stay out of the prairie. - 6.
+All students should be visible to staff at all times. - 6.
 Students are not permitted to play with or on snow. - 7.
 Student are not permitted to use their cell phones, this includes taking pictures and recording video.